“Chrome Managed By Your Organization” Meaning

 And finally, stay away from illegal downloads, such as software cracking tools.
 Installing these can heavily infect your computer with malware, such as persistent hijackers, miners, Trojans or even ransomware.
 If you want a legitimate and safe copy of software, head to the software vendor’s website and get it from there.
 Many programs offer trial versions that are completely free.

-How to get rid of Managed By Your Organization from Chrome
+How to remove Managed By Your Organization from Chrome (Windows)

 The following instructions will explain how to remove Managed by Your Organization from Chrome, and provide further details on eliminating spyware from your computer.